Mohamad Zein Tahan

+Club career

+Safa

+Tahan joined Safa in 2008 and subsequently captained the first team for several years.
+During his tenure, he won the Lebanese Premier League title three times with the club, along with other cup victories.
+On 17 May 2023, Zein Tahan left Safa on mutual terms.

+Bourj and Mabarra

+On 20 March 2023, Zein Tahan was sent on loan to Bourj to play in the 2023 Arab Club Champions Cup games against Emirati club Al Wahda.
+Three months later, Tahan joined Bourj permanently.
+After one season, he moved to Mabarra in the Lebanese Second Division.

 International career

 Zein Tahan made his senior international debut for Lebanon on 29 May 2013, in a friendly against Oman.
 His first goal came on 19 December 2014, helping his side win 3–1 in a friendly against Pakistan.
 Zein Tahan was called up for the 2019 AFC Asian Cup squad, playing one game on 12 January 2019, against Saudi Arabia in a 2–0 defeat.

 Style of play

 Mainly used as a right-back, Zein Tahan can also play on the left side.
-He known for both his defensive and offensive contribution down the flank.
+He is known for both his defensive and offensive contribution down the flank.

 Personal life

 His brother, Hussein Tahan, was also an international footballer for Lebanon.